 The disadvantage is that you are not always able to find a 1-2 sequence, especially within ranges or early on in a trend, and thus, using the Fibonacci method won’t work 100% of the time.

 We have briefly touched on moving averages when talking about Bollinger Bands.
-When price is in a trend, price pulls away from its moving average which makes sense.
+When the price is in a trend, price pulls away from its moving average as the trend accelerates.
 When the trend slows and reverses, prices will revert back to the average.
-Just throw up any price chart and see how prices fluctuate around the long term moving average.

 Further reading: The ultimate guide to trading moving averages